-Services that are covered for you What you must pay when you get these services \$50 copay for each Medicare-covered visit.
+Services that are covered for you What you must pay when you get these services Occupational therapy: \$50 copay for each Medicare- covered visit.
 Outpatient substance abuse services Outpatient substance abuse services include both IN NETWORK individual and group sessions to treat chemical dependency.
 Individual or group therapy visit: \$20 copay for each Medicare-covered visit.
 OUT OF NETWORK Individual or group therapy visit: \$20 copay for each Medicare-covered visit.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers IN NETWORK Note: If you are having surgery in a hospital facility, Ambulatory surgical center: you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the \$200 copay for each Medicare-covered service. provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost Outpatient surgery at a hospital: sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$325 copay for each Medicare-covered service.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory IN NETWORK Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the Ambulatory surgical center: \$225 copay for each Medicare-covered service. provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost Outpatient surgery at a hospital: sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$325 copay for each Medicare- covered service.
 Outpatient surgery received during observation: \$325 copay for each Medicare- covered observation service that leads to outpatient surgery.
-OUT OF NETWORK Ambulatory surgical center: \$200 copay for each Medicare-covered service.
+OUT OF NETWORK Ambulatory surgical center: \$225 copay for each Medicare-covered service.
 Outpatient surgery at a hospital: \$325 copay for each Medicare-covered service.

 Services that are covered for you What you must pay when you get these services Outpatient surgery received during observation: \$325 copay for each Medicare- covered observation service that leads to outpatient surgery.
 Please refer to "Outpatient Hospital Services" section in this chart.
 Over-the-Counter You are eligible for a \$75 allowance every three months to use towards the purchase of select over-the-counter (OTC) products, available through Healthy Benefits.
 Benefit allowance is available at the beginning of each quarter of the calendar year (January, April, July, and October). \$0 copay for select OTC products.
 Any unused amount will not be carried over to the next quarter.
-Orders can be placed over the phone at 1-844-529-5869; Monday to Friday, 8am-11pm EST, or online at: HealthyBenefitsPlus.com/CloverHealthOTC.
+Orders can be placed over the phone at 1-844-529-5869; TTY/TDD: 1-877-672-2688 Monday to Friday, 8am-11pm EST, or online at: HealthyBenefitsPlus.com/CloverHealthOTC.
 Orders will be shipped to your home at no charge.
-Partial hospitalization services "Partial hospitalization" is a structured program of IN NETWORK active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in \$20 copay for Medicare-covered services. your doctor's or therapist's office and is an alternative OUT OF NETWORK to inpatient hospitalization. \$20 copay for Medicare-covered services.
-Physician/Practitioner services, including doctor's office visits IN NETWORK Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Primary Care Provider (PCP) office visit: \$0 copay for each Medicare-covered visit.
+Partial hospitalization services "Partial hospitalization" is a structured program of IN NETWORK active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in \$20 copay for Medicare-covered services. your doctor's or therapist's office and is an alternative OUT OF NETWORK your doctor's or therapist's office and is an alternative to inpatient hospitalization.